-Lawn diseases are almost always a fungus.
-If the fungus is not correctly identified and treated it will spread and damage your entire lawn.
-An accurate diagnosis is essential to ensure the correct lawn treatment is applied.
+Lawn diseases are either a pathogen or mycelium.
+If the fungus is not correctly identified and treated it will spread and can damage your entire lawn.
+An accurate diagnosis is essential to ensure the correct lawn fungicide is applied.

 The most common lawn diseases are: